-If you are a beneficial owner of shares held in street name, follow the instructions provided by the brokerage firm, bank, dealer or other similar organization that holds your shares.
+If you are a beneficial owner of shares held in street name, follow the instructions provided by the organization that holds your shares.

 How many votes are required to approve each proposal?

 Election of Directors

 If a quorum is present at the Annual Meeting, the election of directors will be determined by a plurality of the votes cast by the stockholders entitled to vote on the election.
 Accordingly, the two nominees receiving the most "FOR" votes from the holders of shares present during the meeting or represented by proxy and entitled to vote on the election of directors will be elected.